johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 1. Sort _secureCookies_ by earliest last-access-time first.

+1. Let _excessHostCookies_ be an empty list of cookies.

 1. While _insecureCookies_'s size + _secureCookies_'s size is greater than the user agent's total cookies-per-host limit:

-    1. If _insecureCookies_ is not empty, remove the first item of _insecureCookies_ and delete the corresponding cookie from the user agent's cookie store.
+    1. If _insecureCookies_ is not empty:

+        1. Remove the first item of _insecureCookies_,

+        1. Delete the corresponding cookie from the user agent's cookie store

+        1. Append the corresponding cookie to _excessHostCookies_.

+    1. Otherwise:
-    1. Otherwise, remove the first item of _secureCookies_ and delete the corresponding cookie from the user agent's cookie store.
+        1. Remove the first item of _secureCookies_.

+        1. Delete the corresponding cookie from the user agent's cookie store.

+        1. Append the corresponding cookie to _excessHostCookies_.

+1. Return _excessHostCookies_.

 ### Remove Global Excess Cookies